krislette/ds-toolkit/README.md

 1. Source Code Installation
    - Download all the files by clicking the `Code` button located above the repository.
 3. Swing Layout Installation
-   -To install Swing Layout, download it from the following link: https://jar-download.com/?search_box=swing-layout-1.0.4 After downloading, right-click on the `Libraries` folder of the project in NetBeans IDE, and add the .jar file to that folder.
+   - To install Swing Layout, download it from the following link: https://jar-download.com/?search_box=swing-layout-1.0.4 After downloading, right-click on the `Libraries` folder of the project in NetBeans IDE, and add the .jar file to that folder.
 4. Absolute Layout Installation